FAQEUCyber Resilience Act

 Not in the way module H does.

-Under module C, the manufacturer itself must take the necessary measures so that production and its monitoring ensure conformity with the approved type.
-The Commission FAQ makes the same point: the manufacturer cannot rely on an approved design if actual production drifts into non-compliance.
+Under module C, the manufacturer itself must take the necessary measures so that production and production monitoring ensure conformity with the approved type and the applicable essential cybersecurity requirements.
+Module C is therefore not a full-quality-assurance route supervised like Module H.

 Citations

-What must the manufacturer do under module C before placing products on the market?
+What must the manufacturer do under CRA module C before placing products on the market?

 The manufacturer must: